xuankimtran/docs-1/pages/katalon-studio/docs/execute-a-test-case-or-a-test-suite.md

    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/execute-a-test-case-or-a-test-suite/confirm-perspective.png" width=514 >

-5. The **Debug** perspective provides convenient options for debugging purpose.
+5. The **Debug** perspective provides convenient options for debugging purposes.
 You can:

    * Navigate execution using commands from the debug toolbar